bugzilla/bugzilla/docs/en/rst/using/creating-an-account.rst

    login form, and click the :guilabel:`Log in` button.

 You are now logged in.
-Bugzilla uses cookies to remember you are logged in so, unless you have cookies disabled or your IP address changes, you should not have to log in again during your session.
+Bugzilla uses cookies to remember you are logged in, so, unless you have cookies disabled or your IP address changes, you should not have to log in again during your session.